nitinlodhi019/Deep-Learning/Activation-Function/readme.md

 An activation function is a mathematical equation that determines if a neuron should be activated in a neural network:

-**Calculates the weighted sum of inputs**: The function calculates the weighted sum of the inputs.
+* Calculates the weighted sum of inputs: The function calculates the weighted sum of the inputs.

-**Applies a transformation**: The function applies a specific transformation to the weighted sum of the inputs.
+* Applies a transformation: The function applies a specific transformation to the weighted sum of the inputs.

 Activation functions are used to create non-linear variations in neural networks.
 They help the system learn and execute difficult tasks, making the neural network more powerful.